CiviWiki/OpenCiviWiki/CONTRIBUTING.md

 ### Enable beta access for new user
 Once you have submitted the new user registration form, you will be directed to the 'Development in progress' screen.
 In order to access the site functionality, you need to modify the new user record and set the `beta_access` field to `True` for the user record in the `api_account` table.

+# Coding Conventions

+We strive to follow Django Coding Conventions.
+See https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/

+# Compatible Versioning
+We use Compatibile Versioning in this project.

+Given a version number MAJOR.MINOR, increment the:

+MAJOR version when you make backwards-incompatible updates of any kind MINOR version when you make 100% backwards-compatible updates Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR format.

+## How is this different to SemVer?

+Compatible Versioning ("ComVer") is SemVer where every PATCH number is 0 (zero).
+This way, ComVer is backwards compatible with SemVer.

+A ComVer release from 3.6 to 3.7 is just a SemVer release from 3.6.0 to 3.7.0.
+In other words, ComVer is safe to adopt since it is basically SemVer without ever issuing PATCH releases.